dhershman1/tap-junit/README.md

 Works with tape and other tap based tests just pipe it into tap-junit and set your output param.

+**NOTE v1.2.0+ is using Stream3 if you wish to stay on stream2 stick to versions 1.1.0 or lower**

 ## Changelog

 You can checkout the changelog at: https://github.com/dhershman1/tap-junit/blob/master/changelog.md